There are many great Pharaohs in ancient Egyptian history, but Thutmose III stands out as one of the most impressive.

 Thutmose III then reopened a series of gold mines, which dramatically increased the amount of wealth flowing back into Egypt.

-As a result of these mines, Egyptian gold supplies would remain relatively stable for many generations.
+As a result of these mines, Egyptian gold supplies would remain relatively stable for the next few generations.

-The size and craftsmanship of the structures is markedly different from those just a decade before, and they were decorated with scenes from pharaoh's various military and diplomatic victories.
+The size and craftsmanship of the structures is clearly different from those just a decade before, and they were decorated with scenes from the pharaoh's various military and diplomatic victories.

 Thutmose III was not only a great military leader, but he was also an effective administrator.

 He oversaw the expansion and construction of many temples and monuments.
-He also commissioned the building of ships and expanded the Egyptian navy.
+He also commissioned the building of ships that expanded the Egyptian navy.

-Under Thutmose III, the Egyptian empire reached its greatest extent.
-At its peak, the empire included territory in modern-day Sudan, Libya, Jordan, Syria, Lebanon, and Israel.
+Under Thutmose III, the Egyptian empire reached its greatest extent, including territory in modern-day Sudan, Libya, Jordan, Syria, Lebanon, and Israel.

-At the Karnak temple in Thebes, Thutmose III funded significant expansion of the complex and raised a number of new and expensive obelisks.
+At Amun's Karnak temple in Thebes, Thutmose III funded significant expansion of the complex and raised a number of new and expensive obelisks.

-On the walls of his new renovations and extensions, he ordered that a record of his military campaigns be carved into the walls.
+On the walls of his new renovations and extensions, he ordered that a record of his military campaigns be carved.

-This record, known as the "Annals of Thutmose III," is one of the most important sources of information about his reign and achievements.
+This record, known as the "Annals of Thutmose III," is one of the most important and detailed sources of information about his reign and achievements.

 As part of this, he captured around 350 cities, most of which were in Syria and Nubia.